-A pool may contain mortgage loans with current loan-to-value ratios greater than 125% ("very high LTV loans").
+A pool may contain mortgage loans with current loan-to-value ratios greater than 125% ("very high LTV loans" and, together with >80% LTV loans, "high LTV loans").
 It is possible that mortgage loans of this type may experience rates of default and voluntary prepayment that differ from otherwise comparable mortgage loans with lower loan-to-value ratios.
 In general, very high LTV loans may be viewed as posing a greater risk of default than loans with lower loan-to-value ratios because borrowers may decide that it is not in their economic interest to continue making monthly payments.
 To the extent very high LTV loans go into default, certificates backed by very high LTV loans may be paid more quickly than expected, reducing the weighted average life of the certificates and adversely affecting your yield.